 Although some transactions will involve a consortium of private equity sponsors, the majority of deals are still concluded by a single sponsor.
-In the recent past, there has been a steady increase in co-investments, either between more than one sponsor or with sponsors and their limited partners, but for the moment, these transactions remain a minority of the total deals carried out.
+In the recent past, there has been a steady increase in co-investments, either between more than one sponsor or with sponsors and their limited partners.